contiki-os/contiki/platform/cc2538dk/README.md

     * As root or with `sudo`, run the command below (if necessary, replace the `vendor` and `product` arguments with the values you got from `lsusb`):

             modprobe ftdi_sio vendor=0x403 product=0xa6d1

+    * From Kernel 3.12 run the command below:

+            modprobe ftdi_sio
+            echo 0403 a6d1 > /sys/bus/usb-serial/drivers/ftdi_sio/new_id

     * You may have have to remove package `brltty`, if it's installed.
     * The board should have enumerated as `/dev/ttyUSB{0,1}`. `ttyUSB1` will be the UART backchannel.